Your Comprehensive Guide to Millennials in the Workplace

 Why Millennials Matter in the Workplace

-They also can be a positive influence in the workplace overall.
-Millennials want and expect a healthy environment with effective communication and fair treatment, so they can help you ensure that your work environment is positive.
+Millennials can also be a positive influence in the workplace.
+They want and expect a healthy environment with effective communication and fair treatment, and by speaking up about this, they help ensure that the work environment is positive.

-And while millennials being job-hoppers can be a somewhat true stereotype, they only do so when they aren’t being treated or compensated fairly.
-When millennials are given a reason to stay, they can be incredibly loyal and valuable team members.
+While millennials being job-hoppers is a somewhat true stereotype, they only do so when they aren’t being treated or compensated fairly.
+When you can engage and retain them, providing reasons to stay, they can be incredibly loyal and valuable team members.

-Lastly, it’s important to note the role they will play in the future.
+Finally, it’s important to note the role millennials will play in the future.
 As more and more baby boomers age out of the workforce, millennials will continue to move up and take higher positions.
-Millennials will be a very important aspect of work in the future, so it’s best you learn to understand them now.
+They’re the future leaders of the workforce.

 millennials in the workplace

-You might be noticing a pattern by now; millennials can be incredibly hardworking and loyal employees that uplift the workplace—if they have what they want in the workplace.
-So, what do millennials want exactly?
+You might be noticing a pattern; millennials can be incredibly hardworking and loyal employees who uplift their teams—if they have what they want in the workplace.
+So, what do millennials want?

-While many in older generations assume that millennials’ needs are unreasonable, they’re actually incredibly fair when you take a closer look.
+While older generations might assume that millennials’ needs are unreasonable, they’re actually making fair requests if you stop to consider what they’re seeking.

-Millennials also want a path forward in work, meaning opportunities for growth and professional development (which can help drive innovation).
-They don’t want to feel like they’re in a dead end job, and they want to feel like they are valued.
+Millennials also want a path forward.
+They want opportunities for growth and professional development, and this can help drive innovation in the workplace.
+They don’t want to feel like they’re in a dead-end job; they want to feel like they’re valued.

 millennials in the workplace

-The biggest challenge faced by millennials is financial.
-This isn’t unique to them, but they (alongside Gen Z) have come up in a precarious financial time—even if the stock market and GDP say otherwise.
+The biggest challenge millennials face is financial, and this isn’t unique to them.
+Millennials and Gen Z have come up in precarious financial times (even if the stock market and GDP say otherwise).

 Healthcare is frequently unaffordable, even with good insurance.
 Housing prices have skyrocketed compared to a few decades ago.
-Pensions have largely been replaced by 401k accounts dependent on the ever fluctuating and gamified stock market.
-And all of that comes on the back of wages that have stagnated for decades while corporate profits and productivity reach all time highs.
+Pensions have largely been replaced by 401k accounts dependent on the ever-fluctuating and gamified stock market.

-Another big challenge is in relation to mental health and wellbeing.
-Millennials are much more conscious of their mental health, and—unlike prior generations—they are willing to prioritize it over work.
-And with the financial pressures listed above, it’s not hard to see why mental health is a big concern for millennials.
+Another big challenge is maintaining mental health and wellbeing.
+Millennials are much more conscious of their mental health, and—unlike prior generations—they’re willing to prioritize it over work.
+With the financial pressures listed above, it’s easy to see why mental health is a big concern for millennials.

-On top of that, things like AI and automation are now disrupting the workforce in massive ways.
-Blue and white collar millennials alike now have to contend with technology that may or may not take their job, adding one more worry to their list.
+One last challenge faced by millennials in the workplace is the ever-changing nature of technology.
+Things like AI and automation are now disrupting the workforce in massive ways.
+Blue and white-collar millennials alike now have to contend with technology that may or may not take their job, adding one more worry to their list.

 Adapting the Workplace for Millennials

-Now, let’s shift to how employers can adapt their workplaces to accommodate millennials.
+Okay, time to shift to the important stuff: How can employers adapt to accommodate millennials?
 To get the obvious out of the way, you need to compensate them well.
-If not, they’ll just go elsewhere.
-Moving beyond that though, let’s look at other ways you can get better at managing millennials in the workplace.
+If not, they’ll likely go elsewhere.
+Moving beyond that, though, there are other ways you can get better at managing millennials in the workplace.

-A good start is by creating a millennial friendly culture.
-Put a focus on things like employee wellbeing with wellbeing initiatives, and create a good work-life balance.
+It helps to start with a millennial-friendly culture.
+Put a focus on things like employee wellness with wellbeing initiatives and creating a good work-life balance.
 Encourage effective communication, help them develop professionally, and treat them well.
 A good culture goes a long way in accommodating millennials.

-Also, be sure to recognize their wins and provide constructive feedback as necessary.
-Millennials want to be acknowledged when they do well, and they want feedback so they can do better.
-It’s simple, but it will show them you really care.
+Be sure to recognize wins and provide constructive feedback when you’re managing millennials.
+They want to be acknowledged when they do well, and they want feedback so they can do better.
+It’s simple and it shows them you really care.

-Another good option is to utilize team building events.
-An event like Build-A-Birthday or Just Roll With It are perfect for millennials.
-These events will help your team communicate and collaborate better, all while having fun and doing something good for the community.
+Another good option is to invest in team-building events.
+An event like Build-A-Birthday or Just Roll With It is often perfect for millennials.
+These can help your team communicate and collaborate better, all while having fun and doing something good for the community.

 Future Trends and Considerations

-Before wrapping up, let’s quickly take the time to look at future trends and considerations.
+Before wrapping up, let’s take a quick look at future trends and considerations.

-Millennials will continue to be a sizable portion of the workforce for quite some time.
+Millennials will continue to be a sizable portion of the workforce for some time.
 And as the years go by, more and more will be leaders, managers, and the like.
-Whether you like it or not, millennials are here to stay.
-So you might as well get to know them and learn how to work with them now.
+Like it or not, millennials are here to stay, so it’s best to get to know them and learn how to work with them now.

-Also, millennials are but one generation.
-Gen Z currently ranges from age 11 to 26, meaning the older portion are entering or have already entered the workforce.
+Don’t forget about Gen Z, either—they currently range from age 12 to 27, meaning many of them have already entered the workforce.
 In a decade from now, Gen Z will be a sizable chunk of the workforce.
-And a few decades from now, so will Gen Alpha.
+And Gen Alpha will be there before we know it.

-Point being, employers will always have to adjust and accommodate as newer generations enter the workforce.
-Right now it’s millennials, but it’ll be Gen Z next.
-Employers need to keep their finger on the pulse, stay in touch with younger generations, and be ready to change with the times.
-If not, they’ll get left behind as the next generations lead the way.
+The introduction of younger generations into the workplace will never stop.
+Employers will always have to adjust and accommodate so they can keep a finger on the pulse, stay in touch with younger generations, and be ready to change with the times.
+Organizations that fail to do so will get left behind as the next generations lead the way.

 millennials in the workplace